biratkdk/Dokan-Ecommerce/README.md

 Dokan Ecommerce is a final-year 5-credit academic project developed using Python and Django.
 The application is presented through a Redstore-themed storefront interface and implements a complete ecommerce workflow covering product browsing, cart management, checkout, payments, order tracking, returns, customer support, analytics, and API integration.

-This project was prepared to demonstrate practical software engineering skills in backend development, database design, authentication, payment integration, deployment, and applied analytics within an ecommerce domain.

 ## Project Objectives

 - design and implement a full-featured ecommerce web application using Python